Deterrence and defence

 Collective defence remains the Alliance’s greatest responsibility and deterrence is a core element of NATO’s overall strategy – preventing conflict and war, protecting Allies, maintaining freedom of decision and action, and upholding the principles and values it stands for – individual liberty, democracy, human rights and the rule of law.
 NATO’s capacity to deter and defend is supported by an appropriate mix of capabilities.
 Nuclear, conventional and missile defence capabilities complement each other.
 NATO also maintains the freedom of action and flexibility to respond to the full spectrum of challenges with an appropriate and tailored approach, at the minimum level of force.

-More specifically, NATO’s strengthened deterrence and defence posture entails efforts on areas such as conventional forces, forward presence, joint air power and maritime forces, as well as cyber defence, civil preparedness and countering hybrid threats, including in cooperation with the European Union (EU).
+More specifically, NATO’s strengthened deterrence and defence posture entails efforts in areas such as conventional forces, forward presence, joint air power and maritime forces, as well as cyber defence, civil preparedness and countering hybrid threats, including in cooperation with the European Union (EU).
 Reinforced relations with the EU include increased cooperation, as well as complementary and interoperable capability development to avoid duplication and contribute to transatlantic burden-sharing.

 While renewed emphasis is being placed on deterrence and collective defence, NATO also retains its ability to respond to crises beyond its borders and remain actively engaged in supporting partners and working with other international organisations, in particular the European Union.
 All this is part of NATO’s contribution to the international community’s efforts in projecting stability.
-NATO’s deterrence and defence are not pursued in isolation.
-They are part of a broader response of the wider transatlantic community to the changed and evolving security environment.
+NATO’s deterrence and defence is not pursued in isolation.
+It is part of a broader response of the wider transatlantic community to the changed and evolving security environment.
 Deterrence and defence are complementary concepts that have mutually supporting effects for safeguarding Alliance security in a 360-degree approach.

 In view of today’s reality as well as the scale and complexity of the challenges and threats around NATO’s periphery, the Alliance will continue to strengthen its role in contributing to security across its three core tasks – collective defence, crisis management and cooperative security.